What is the Purpose of a Stop-Loss Provision in a Health Insurance Plan?

 All you need to know about a Stop-Loss Provision in a Health Insurance Plan.

-As its name suggests, stop-loss insurance is a product that enables your company to control expenditures for employee medical costs consistently.
+As its name suggests, stop-loss provision insurance is a product that enables your company to control expenditures for employee medical costs consistently.
 It’s a specialized form of insurance meant to guard self-insured firms against significant losses.
 Due to constantly growing prices and increased employee unhappiness with high payments and deductibles, many firms of all sizes have decided to do away with traditional group health insurance policies.

 As an alternative, companies self-insure their medical benefits plans.
 Some businesses manage self-insurance by creating a special fund to cover employee and family medical expenses.
 Others pay their payments with their current cash flow.
 The transition to self-funding may have just a small number of employees.
 Getting medical care still follows the same procedure.
 Instead of billing a third-party insurance company, the provider secretly submits a bill to the patient’s employer.